dear-sunshine/dear-sunshine.github.io/index.md

 * [M3 Issues](https://github.com/orgs/dear-sunshine/projects/6)

 ## Community Feedback
+The feedback from UH community members varied in their likes and dislikes of our application.
+Many found the application to be 'cute' and 'calm,' appreciating its friendly concept for venting and responding.
+The reaction feature on the letter board was well-liked, with users stating, 'it was like platforms such as Twitter or Facebook.'
+However, members also expressed a desire for more customization options, such as the ability to choose their own color scheme or theme, as well as the option to create custom tags for their letters.

 ## Team
 Dear is designed, created and built by [Casey Caro](https://kmiks.github.io/), [Isabelle Castro](https://icastro808.github.io/), [Lucas Corriero](https://lucascorriero.github.io/) and [Tiffany Duong](https://tiffanyduong1.github.io/).